An optimistic take on our chances against death

-Fortunately, despite the veil of mystery around it, we have made progress against diseases too.
+Fortunately, despite the air of mystery around it, we have made progress against diseases too.
 During the 20th century, we made impressive headway in figuring out how to neutralize several of the most relevant invaders — viruses and, especially, bacteria — that plagued humanity for centuries.
-These invaders caused the Black Death, which devastated 75-200 million people in just 10 years in the 1300s, and diseases like tuberculosis and pneumonia, that killed millions of people worldwide per outbreak.
+These invaders caused the Black Death, which devastated 75-200 million people in just 10 years in the 1300s; and diseases like tuberculosis and pneumonia, that killed millions of people worldwide per outbreak.
 Ever since the invention of antibiotics, vaccines and sanitation these invaders are much less of a widespread problem (sidenote: For a nice (and recent) overview on the topic, check out Our history is a battle against the microbes: we lost terribly before science, public health, and vaccines allowed us to protect ourselves by Our World in Data.) .

-Today most people assume that death is inevitable and unavoidable.
+Today most people assume that death ~100 years after birth is inevitable and unavoidable.
 An assumption that is very reasonable given the fact that, up until now, every single human have died before their 123rd birthday.

-Nevertheless, I can’t help but look at our progress and extrapolate that in the future we will develop reliable solutions to the diseases we currently face.
+Nevertheless, I can’t help but look at our progress and extrapolate that in the future we will develop reliable solutions to the age-related diseases that we currently face.
 As a result, billions of people will have the opportunity to live much longer, healthier lives.

 (Let me acknowledge that the consequences of postponing death will be radical and far-reaching.
 Examples of potential consequences that come to mind now: it will change how evolution “works”; it will affect resource consumption and planet exhaustion; it could lead to social stagnation; etc, etc. Needless to say, we will need to address all these issues if we are to continue to endure as species.
 And I am optimist that we will succeed against all of them.)

 As I reread this essay today, I feel I should clarify my current thinking.
-I do not believe that the human bodies, as we know them today, could eventually go on forever.
+I do not believe that the human bodies, as we have them nowadays, could eventually go on forever.
 Forever is just too much time.